DevanshChauhan/Cellular-Origins/README.md

 ```
 This would allow the user to interact with robot and give step by step instructions for the same
 The user can type in the location and various commands.

-This mode can be exited by typing the EXIT in the command line.
+This mode can be exited by typing the word  EXIT in the command line.

 ---

 ## License